-The majority of Executives whose grade, determined using the Korn Ferry method, is equal to or greater than 20, in line with the variable remuneration mechanisms adopted at international level, are also holders of a multi-year Incentive Plan (LTI), which is totally self-financed since the related expenses are included in the economic data of the Industrial Plan.
-In 2022, as well as in 2021, a Long-Term Incentive (LTI) cash plan was launched in line with market best practices, based on a rolling mechanism (a new three-year Incentive Plan will therefore be proposed each year), which does not provide for an ON/OFF access condition and with the following targets:
+The majority of Executives141 whose grade, determined using the Korn Ferry method, is equal to or greater than 20142, in line with the variable remuneration mechanisms adopted at international level, are also holders of a multi-year Incentive Plan (LTI), which is totally self-financed since the related expenses are included in the economic data of the Industrial Plan.
+In 2023, as well as in 2022, a Long-Term Incentive (LTI) cash plan was launched in line with market best practices, based on a rolling mechanism, which does not provide for an ON/OFF access condition and with the following targets:

-- Net Cash Flow of the Group (before dividends) with a weighting of 40%: - Total Shareholder Return (TSR) relative to a panel of competitors (TIER 1) with a weighting of 40%; - Positioning in the Dow Jones Sustainability Index World with a weighting of 10%; - CO2 emissions reduction with a weighting of 10%.
+- Net Cash Flow of the Group (before dividends) with a weighting of 40%; - Total Shareholder Return (TSR) relative to a panel of competitors (TIER 1) with a weighting of 40%; - Positioning in the Dow Jones Sustainability Index World with a weighting of 10%; - CO2 emissions reduction with a weighting of 10%.